Sessionizer/k3s-infrastructure/README.md

 I decided to use Traefik as Ingress.
 This is a comfort pick, since it's what we have used at work - It also helps it ships with k3s by default

 ## Forgejo?
 Forgejo is a self-hosted github.
-I wanted to do this partly for fun but also because Github is progressivley become unstable and slow.
+I wanted to do this partly for fun but also because Github is progressivley becoming unstable and slow.
 (But mostly for fun)